mttschltz/kittythinks/content/yitzhak-hen-roman-barbarians-out-of-africa.md

 Thrasamund would go on to be considered the strongest Vandal king yet.

-Friendly ties were held with both Byzantine emperor Anastasius I. and ostrogothic king Theoderic.
+Friendly ties were held with both Byzantine emperor Anastasius I. and Ostrogothic king Theoderic.
 So close was Thrasamund's friendship with Theoderic, that the former marries the latter's sister Amalafrida in 500.

 Thrasamund managed to create (and preserve) a booming North African economy, keep relative peace,  create a flourishing culture and to treat the Catholics comparatively well.

 A simple question emerges:

 **Question 6 = ** *Why did Thrasamund embrace intellectual culture?
 Personal interest?
 To imitate the Romans?
 Was intellectual fostering possibly common in Vandal society?*